 Whether it is with fruit, savoury items, cheeses or breads and dips, the idea of a selection of items that complement each other being creatively laid out on a platter to ‘graze’ from has become a popular trend, not only for the ease in which it allows its host to cater for many but also for its aesthetic appeal.

-If you are hosting a special breakfast, brunch or afternoon event then one grazing platter that shouldn’t be overlooked is the pancake platter.
-Super easy to do but pleasing for both kids and adults alike, below are the simple steps towards creating your own Pancake Grazing Platter.
+If you are hosting a special breakfast, brunch or afternoon event, then one grazing platter that shouldn’t be overlooked is the pancake platter.
+Super easy to do but pleasing for kids and adults alike, below are the simple steps to create your own Pancake Grazing Platter.

 Pancake Grazing Platter Ingredients